VladimirMilenko/HanabiEnterprise/README.md

 # HanabiEnterprise
-Full-SOLID solution with extreme extensibility of every part of Hanabi game interpretation from SKB Kontur internship.
+Full-SOLID solution with extreme extensibility of every part of Hanabi game interpretation from SKB Kontur internship task.